boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

   ? peak: bool .default false
 }

-; ff indicates scope (per host or per subscriber), traffic ; direction, and reliability type (reliable or unreliable).
+; ff indicates scope, traffic direction, and reliability type.
 ; Default value for scope is per subscriber policy.
 ; Default value for direction is network-to-host direction.
 ; Default value for reliability is false (i.e., the policy is